stefanwalther/sense-navigation/docs/inc/compatibility.md

 - Qlik Sense Desktop June 2018
 - Qlik Sense Enterprise June 2018
 - Qlik Sense Desktop September 2018
-- Qlik Sense Enterprise June 2018
+- Qlik Sense Enterprise September 2018

 If you want to use _sense-navigation_ in older versions, install an older version than v1.0.